PORE SIZE EFFECTS ON NEUTRON CAPTURE CROSS SECTION MEASUREMENTS

 The other two curves in Figure 1 are the LVFPM heterogeneous SIGMA outputs for pore sizes of 0.5 cm and 1.0 cm.
 Both curves are quadratic in LVFPM model formation porosity.
 At a porosity of 30%, the droop in SIGMA corresponding to these pore sizes is 11% and 21%.
 Thus, pore size both alters the relationship between SIGMA and porosity and also causes the relationship to become non-linear.

 Recall that SIGMA, the thermal neutron diffusion length (L), and the thermal neutron diffusion coefficient (D) are interrelated by the equation

 D = (L)**2 * SIGMA.

 Figures 2 and 3 above detail the very strong non-linear behavior of both D and L on porosity and also the effects of pore size on both.

-Figures 4 - 7 detail the LVPM homogeneous and heterogeneous LVPM outputs for bulk density, density porosity, and neutron porosity.
+Figures 4 - 7 detail the LVFPM homogeneous and heterogeneous LVFPM outputs for bulk density, density porosity, and neutron porosity.
 Pore size effects on neutron porosity and its related slowing-down length are very large - in part because of the very high hydrogen content of borax.
-Notice that even the homogeneous neutron porosity and slowing-down length are non-linear functions of porosity - this was a major impetus for the original development of programs like SNUPAR and MSTAR, the precursors to LVPM.
+Notice that even the homogeneous neutron porosity and slowing-down length are non-linear functions of porosity - this was a major impetus for the original development of programs like SNUPAR and MSTAR, the precursors to LVFPM.
 Figure 8 shows the behavior of the photoelectric factor (Pe).